Seteeri/Particle/snippets/notes/PARTICLE.md

     | NL    | List w.
 Pair      | Mov nl             | Empty list    |
     +-------+-------------------+--------------------+---------------+

-  * Rewrite line system [Done]
-    * Fix creating sublist on newline str
+  * Refactor
+    * Make +Line a symbol
+    * Remove model process
+    * Handle multi-line strings
-    * Test pairs?
+    * Refactor bindings

-  * Print bindings so user can see it immediately
+      * Improve discoverability - user sees it immediately
-    * Refactor it...
+        * Once they are adv enough, they can remove it from default setup...
       * Make a list and gen parts
       * User should be able to edit it and it can take place
-    * Create fn to prevent incorrect format
+      * Prevent incorrect format
-      * Hmm would this require a mode for when you enter it
+        * Hmm would this require a mode when list is entered?
         * Change ptr to change mode

-  * Handle multi-line strings

   * List/Atomic Ops
     * cmd-del, cmd-backspace...
     * Replace input with output
-      * Really - move input to cmd history

   * Str Ops
     * Core